ds4dm/ecole/docs/index.rst

 Combinatorial optimization solvers typically rely on a plethora of handcrafted expert heuristics, which can fail to exploit subtle statistical similarities between problem intances.
-`Machine Learning <https://en.wikipedia.org/wiki/Machine_learning>`_ algorithms offer a promising candidate for replacing those heuristics, by learning data-driven policies that automatically account for such statistical relationships, and thereby creating a new kind of highly adaptive solvers.
+`Machine Learning <https://en.wikipedia.org/wiki/Machine_learning>`_ algorithms offer a promising approach for replacing those heuristics, by learning data-driven policies that automatically account for such statistical relationships, and thereby creating a new kind of highly adaptive solvers.

 For instance, many combinatorial optimization problems can be modeled using `Mixed Integer